Deportation Lawyer in Los Angeles

 Our Deportation Attorney in Los Angeles

-The Law Firm of Anish Vashitha, APLC is a law firm solely focused on immigration.
+The Law Firm of Anish Vashistha is a law firm solely focused on immigration.
 Our proven deportation defense attorneys in Los Angeles and the Bay Area are aggressive defenders of immigrants facing deportation or removal orders and can help you level the playing field at your hearing.

 Facing removal?
 Click here or call (877) 227-9714 for a free phone consultation with a deportation defense lawyer.
-We speak Mandarin, Spanish, Korean, French Hindi, Punjabi, and Urdu, and serve clients in Los Angeles and Fremont.
+We speak English, Spanish, Hindi, Punjabi, and Urdu, and serve clients in Los Angeles and Fremont.

 Common Reasons For Deportation